Fact checked

 Be aware that each of these assets can have their own financial and tax implications so it can be helpful to consult with a financial or legal expert.

 The inheritance process in Canada can be somewhat long and complicated, depending on the complexity of the deceased person's estate.
-It may last anywhere on average between six to 18 months, so you’ll need to be patient.
-Here is a general step-by-step guide to the inheritance process in Canada.
+On average, it may last anywhere from six to 18 months, so you’ll need to be patient.
+If you've just experienced the loss of a parent, and are wondering about next steps, read this guide.

-1. Executor: There is much to be done when a person first dies, including things like the issuing of a death certificate and accessing the will and identifying all the assets and debts.
+There is much to be done when a person first dies, including things like the issuing of a death certificate and accessing the will and identifying all the assets and debts.
 These tasks are performed by an executor who will be responsible for managing the deceased's estate and distributing assets according to the terms of the will.
-Because there is so much to be done initially, it may take time for you to receive notice about your inheritance.
+Executors need to keep beneficiaries informed of the settlement process, so they'll need a way to contact you.

-3. Waiting period: In general, most regions of Canada impose restrictions on executors, preventing them from distributing assets from an estate until a specific period has elapsed.
+In general, most regions of Canada impose restrictions on executors, preventing them from distributing assets from an estate until a specific period has elapsed.
 This waiting period is to allow time for parties to make claims against the estate or challenge the validity of the will.
 For example, in B.C. executors are not allowed to distribute assets to beneficiaries until at least 210 days after probate is granted, except in cases where a court permits an earlier distribution or when all beneficiaries reach an agreement.

-4. Distribution of assets: After all debts and estate taxes are settled in accordance with estate law, the remaining assets can be distributed to the beneficiaries according to the terms of the will.
+After all debts and estate taxes are settled in accordance with estate law, the remaining assets can be distributed to the beneficiaries according to the terms of the will.

 Keep in mind that the timeline of the inheritance process can vary widely based on several factors, including the complexity of the estate, the presence of disputes among beneficiaries or creditors, and the efficiency of the executor or administrator.